simonmichael/hledger_site/src/index.md

 </div>

 ## hledger is...
-- free GPLv3+ accounting software that runs on unix, mac, windows, and the web
+- free GPL-licensed accounting software that runs on unix, mac, windows, and the web
 - using [double entry accounting](accounting.md) (and great for learning that)
 - based on readable, version-controllable, future-proof plain text files
 - good for tracking money, investments, time, or any numeric commodity